ZepiGit/ZCode-Agent-Kit/README.md

 ![ZCode Desktop connected through Agent Kit to coding assistants](zcode_agent_kit.png)

-*The kit runs locally; model requests go to ZCode.
-The illustration is not a promise of free tokens or offline models.*
+*The kit runs locally; model requests go to ZCode.*

 Keep your coding assistant.
 Use your existing ZCode models and quota/tokens through a local connection.

-**The path:** prepare your account → install the kit → ask for one reply → start working.
+**The path:** prepare your account → install the kit → Use GLM-5.3(-flash) / start working.

 ## Step 1 — Check what you need

 - [ZCode Desktop](https://zcode.z.ai/en), signed in to your own account with available model quota.
 - [Node.js 20 or newer](https://nodejs.org/).
 Check with `node --version` in a new terminal.
 - A coding assistant installed separately.
-The kit connects it; it does not install it.
+The kit connects it to ZCode.

-The kit does not create an account, add quota, or grant unlimited model access.
-You only need one assistant to get started.

 ## Step 2 — Install the kit once